-Secure user
+Secure

-A Secure user must have a Primary and Secondary code programmed; the two codes must not be the same.
+A Secure user must have a Primary and Secondary code programmed; the two codes cannot be the same.
 The Secure user can gain access when the unit is in any of its three modes of operation.
-In Normal mode, the Secure user must use their Primary code to gain entry.
+In Normal mode, the Secure user must use the Primary code to gain entry.
 In Secure mode, the Secure user must present both the Primary and Secondary codes to gain entry.

-Master user
+Master

-A Master user must have both Primary and Secondary codes programmed with the same PIN/card code.
-The Master user can gain access during any mode of operation by presenting their PIN/card code once to the controller.
+A Master user must have both Primary and Secondary codes programmed with the same PIN code.
+The Master User can gain access during any mode of operation by presenting the PIN code and/or proximity card one time to the controller.
 (The Master user is convenient but is less secure than a Secure user.)